 If you outline conditions in your tuition reimbursement plan which are not met by the employee, you might have them pay back all or a portion of the funds used to pay their tuition.
 It is important to note that conditions like these can greatly reduce employee participation in tuition reimbursement programs — the mere possibility of needing to repay costly education expenses is enough to turn anyone away.

-The benefits of tuition reimbursement
+The benefits of employee tuition reimbursement

 - Continuing education helps with career advancement and better overall performance.
 According to one study from the Pew Research Center, 47 percent of employees who sought out continuing education say that their career advanced after they gained these new skills and 87 percent said that they felt more capable in their current positions.